 Definition – Scope 1, 2 and 3 emissions

 We follow the GHG Protocol’s Corporate Accounting and Reporting Standard, which defines three scopes of GHG emissions:

-- Scope 1: direct GHG emissions from sources that are owned or controlled by Shell.
+- Scope 1: direct GHG emissions from sources under Shell's operational control.

-- Scope 2: indirect GHG emissions from generation of purchased energy consumed by Shell.
+- Scope 2: indirect GHG emissions from generation of purchased energy consumed by Shell assets under operational control.

 - Scope 3: other indirect GHG emissions, including emissions associated with the use of energy products sold by Shell.

 We consider the potential costs associated with operational GHG emissions when we assess the resilience of new projects.
 For each region, we have developed short-, medium- and long-term estimates of future costs of carbon.
 These are reviewed and updated annually.
 See Note 4 to the “Consolidated Financial Statements” for further details on our regional cost of carbon estimates.

 Up to 2030, costs for carbon emissions estimates are largely policy driven through emission trading schemes or taxation levied by governments and which varies significantly on a country-by-country basis.
 Beyond 2030, where policy predictions are more challenging, the costs for carbon emissions are estimated based on the expected costs of abatement technologies required for 2050.
 The costs are estimated to be at $125 per tonne (RT 2022) under Shell’s mid-price scenario.
 Under a high-price scenario, the costs are set at $220 per tonne (RT 2022), the top of the bioenergy with CCS cost range and the lower end of the direct air capture cost range.

 See “The resilience of Shell’s strategy” for more information on how carbon costs impact Shell’s resilience to climate-related risks, including sensitivity analysis.